patternfly/patternfly-org/source/widgets/index.md

     <div class="collapse" id="popover-markup">
       <pre class="prettyprint">
 &lt;div&gt;
-  &lt;a href="#" class="btn btn-default" data-toggle="popover" data-html="true" title="" data-content="This is more information about a smartproxy.
+  &lt;a href="#" class="btn btn-default" data-toggle="popover" data-html="true" title="1 http smartproxy 1 http http http" data-content="This is more information about a smartproxy.
 This is more information about a smartproxy.
 This is more information about a smartproxy.
-This is more information about a smartproxy." data-original-title="1 http smartproxy 1 http http http" data-close="true"&gt;Click to toggle popover 1&lt;/a&gt;
+This is more information about a smartproxy." data-close="true"&gt;Click to toggle popover 1&lt;/a&gt;
 &lt;/div&gt;
 &lt;div style="margin-top: 20px;"&gt;
   &lt;a href="#" class="btn btn-default" data-toggle="popover" data-html="true" title="" data-content="Close icon with no Title text.
 This is more information about a smartproxy.
 This is more information about a smartproxy.
 This is more information about a smartproxy." data-close="true"&gt;Click to toggle popover 2&lt;/a&gt;
 &lt;/div&gt;
 &lt;div style="margin: 20px 0;"&gt;
-  &lt;a href="#" class="btn btn-default" data-toggle="popover" data-html="true" title="" data-content="Popover with no Close icon.
+  &lt;a href="#" class="btn btn-default" data-toggle="popover" data-html="true" title="3 popover example" data-content="Popover with no Close icon.
     This is more information about a smartproxy.
 This is more information about a smartproxy.
-This is more information about a smartproxy." data-original-title="3 popover example"&gt;Click to toggle popover 3
+This is more information about a smartproxy."&gt;Click to toggle popover 3
   &lt;/a&gt;
 &lt;/div&gt;
 &lt;div style="margin: 20px 0;"&gt;